marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 Why would I ever come back here?
 No company that did this sort of shit ever made me feel welcome back.
 To this day, I have never resubscribed to [The New York Times](https://www.nytimes.com) purely because their cancellation policy requires you to ring a human person in New York.

-Anyway, there's one really one thing I have to say to Dropbox after all this:
+Anyway, there's only one thing I have to say to Dropbox after all this:

 {{<youtube id="HhnUK1YmMEU" >}}